Short history of signed exceptional sequences: Pictures and homology of groups

 \begin{eg} Here $G=\ZZ^3=\left<x,y,z|[x,y],[y,z],[z,x]\right>$.
 We use the ``representation theoretic'' convention that

 instead of the usual $xyx^{-1}y^{-1}$.
 In \cite{GrInvRedrawn} we took our old paper and redrew the pictures using the representation theoretic convention to convert the original Morse theory pictures into semi-invariant pictures.
+Here is a picture for $G=\ZZ^3$ with vertices and edges labeled. \vs2 { } {All six vertices are labeled with relations or inverse relations.
+The labels of the vertices are {placed} in the base-point direction.
+For example, at the lower right vertex, we have the label $b=[y,z]$.
+The location of the base-point direction is uniquely determined in this case since the four possible words that can be read counterclockwise at that vertex are:

+Only the last one $[y,z]:=z^{-1}yzy^{-1}$ is in our list of relation or inverse relations.
+So, $b=[y,z]$ is the relation at that vertex and the word order dictates that we start at the location (space between edges) marked ``$b$''.}

-Here is a picture for $G=\ZZ^3$. { } We use the convention that smooth curves have the same label throughout.
-Also, the base point directions are uniquely determined and are omitted.
-We left two inverse relations $[x,y]$ and $[x,y]^{-1}$.
-The other four vertices are $[y,z],[z,x]$ and their inverses. \end{eg}
+We use the convention that smooth curves have the same label throughout.
+Also, when the base point directions are uniquely determined and the relations at the vertices are uniquely determined as in this example (but not in Example \ref{eg: Z3 picture}), we can omit them from the notation.
+In this picture, the vertex labels $a,b,c$ and their inverses can be safely omitted. \end{eg}

-\begin{thm} A picture $P$ for $G=\left<\cX|\cY\right>$ represents an element of $H_3(G)$, the third homology of $G$ if, for every $y\in\cY$, $y$ and $y^{-1}$ occur the same number of times.
+\begin{thm} A picture $P$ for $G=\left<\cX|\cY\right>$ represents an element of $H_3(G)$, the third homology of $G$ if, for every $y\in\cY$, $y$ and $y^{-1}$ occur the same number of times as vertex labels.
 Furthermore, every element of $H_3(G)$ is represented by such a picture. \end{thm}

 The examples above satisfy this condition.
 So, they represent elements of $H_3(G)$.
 In fact these pictures give the generators of $H_3(\ZZ_3)=\ZZ_3$ and $H_3(\ZZ^3)=\ZZ$.
 Later, in Example \ref{fig: Heisenberg group} we will see another picture satisfying this condition.
 It represents the generator of $H_3(H)$, the Heisenberg group \cite{IgOrr}.
 To do algebraic K-theory we start with a theorem of Gersten: